Back from Zaragoza and a visit to the Museo Goya

 The air in Zaragoza in Spain was hot and dry.
 Day time temperatures soared above 40 Celsius prompting siestas.
 Jaime and Isabel enjoyed a few sleepovers at their grandparents which allowed Emilio and I some time to play tourists while also celebrating our anniversary.
 Yes, we made a more considerable effort at commemorating this year, inspired by the book “The Power of Moments” and having completed the New York Times’ 7-Day Love Challenge. 💕

-One of our touristic activity included a visit to The Museo Goya - Colección Ibercaja which is located in the city centre, in a house, built in the early 16th century.
+One of our touristic activity included a visit to The Museo Goya - Colección Ibercaja, which is located in the city centre, in a house, built in the early 16th century.
 The museum has an art collection dedicated to the highly acclaimed Spanish artist called Francisco de Goya who was born in the province of Zaragoza c.
 270 years ago.
 I was only familiar with a few of his pieces: this memorable nude and its clothed twin during a visit to Museo Del Prado in Madrid many years ago.
-The visit was a proper introduction to Goya.
+The tour was a proper introduction to Goya.

 Museo Goya - Colección Ibercaja

 The display begins with a collection of Baroque art which had an influence on Goya in his youth and ended with more modern pieces which were inspired by Goya.
 The paintings by Goya himself are relatively few.
 Understandably so given his standing as an influential artist and that his significant pieces are on show in larger museums in cities more prominent than Zaragoza.
 No offence intended Emilio - we all know that Zaragoza is huge being the 5th largest in Spain 😘.

 Still, the few that are present are significant: self-portraits, the acclaimed portrait of the military officer Félix de Azara (1805) and a smaller version of Second of May 1808.
 Also, Goya’s entire series of prints.